Susuami language

-The Susuami language is a heavily endangered Papuan language, spoken in the resettlement village of Manki (7.203594°S 146.540389°E) along the upper Watut River, Morobe Province, Papua New Guinea.
+The Susuami language is a heavily endangered Angan language, spoken in the resettlement village of Manki (7.203594°S 146.540389°E) along the upper Watut River, Morobe Province, Papua New Guinea.

 Demographics

 In 1980, it was estimated at 50 speakers, and faced competition from the several other languages spoken in the village, including distantly-related Hamtai and Angaataha, as well as the usual use of Tok Pisin with outsiders.

 In 1990, there are about a dozen speakers, and children were not learning the language, including the child of the only couple in the village who were both native speakers.
 Its continued survival is unlikely.